Dough (film)

 Dough is a 2015 British-Hungarian stoner comedy film directed by John Goldschmidt and written by Jonathan Benson and Jez Freedman released to mixed reviews.

 Plot

 Nat Dayan, the owner of a Jewish bakery, hires Muslim African immigrant Ayyash Habimana to work in the shop.
-Ayyash drops marijuana into the dough to hide it, but then the marijuana gets mixed in — and then things really start cooking...
+Ayyash, who sells marijuana to support his mother, drops some into dough used for challah to hide it, but the marijuana accidentally gets mixed in, causing the challah to become popular.